|

 accessible alternative way of presenting the information in an

-- H96 Using the track element to provide audio descriptions
+video-only presentation.
+No videos on page H96 Using the track element to provide audio descriptions

 The objective of this technique is to use the HTML5